Caregivers Archives - The Mobility Resource

 Read More

 It’s normal for people to want to act immediately when a loved one has a stroke or suffers a debilitating injury.
 Unfortunately, making rash emotional decisions on what to do about accessible travel isn’t always the best long-term solution.
-I’ve personally been involved with having to make these decisions only a year ago with my
+Only a year ago I was involved with having to make these decisions for my father

 Read More